User Guide

 Switching Stations

-Tap the switch target button in the navigation bar to switch between the ISS and the Chinese space station, Tiangong.
+Tap the switch target button in the navigation bar to switch between the ISS and Tiangong.
 The table will automatically refresh and present the crew data for the selected space station.

 Crew Bios & Tweets

-To visit the crew member's Twitter feed, open their Twitter profile by tapping the Twitter button.
-If you do not have the Twitter app installed, it will open in Safari instead.
-If the crewmember does not have a Twitter profile, the Twitter button will not be displayed.
-Return to ISS Real-Time Tracker 3D by tapping "◀︎ ISS Tracker" on the top-left of Twitter.
+To visit the crew member's X feed, open their X profile by tapping the X button.
+If you do not have the X app installed, it will open in Safari instead.
+The X button will not be displayed if the crewmember does not have an X profile.
+Return to ISS Real-Time Tracker 3D by tapping "◀︎ ISS Tracker" at the top left of X.

 Tap X to close the pop-up and return to the crew table.